JustSch/ScratchJr-Desktop/README.md

+## WIP Attempt to update to node 18.
+Currently does not run!

 ## Official disclaimer
 Scratch and ScratchJr are trademarks of Massachusetts Institute of Technology, which does not sponsor, endorse, or authorize this content.
 See scratchjr.org for more information.